-The certificate is offered in cooperation with the Sati Institute of Theravada Studies and overseen by Dr. Scott Mitchell, Dean.
+The certificate is overseen by Dr. Scott Mitchell.

 Students must complete a total of six (6) three-unit courses within three years to complete the certificate.
 (In-degree program students may complete the course requirements within the timeframe of their degree program.)